About Nancy Bird Walton

 Despite her parents’ initial objections, she saved up money from her wages and made it to Sydney for a flying lesson at Mascot.

-After taking flying lessons with Sir Charles Kingsford Smith, she gained her Class A licence in 1933.
-Nancy received her commercial pilot’s licence the following year.
-She was the first woman in Australia and the youngest woman in the British empire ever to do so.
+After taking flying lessons with Sir Charles Kingsford Smith, she gained her Class A licence in 1933 and received her commercial pilot’s licence the following year.
+Nancy was the first woman in Australia and the youngest woman in the British empire ever to do so.

-In 1935 Nancy joined with fellow aviator, Peggy McKillop, to travel around north-west NSW in a restored Tiger Moth.
+In 1935, Nancy joined fellow aviator Peggy McKillop, to travel around north-west NSW in a restored Tiger Moth.
 Together, they offered plane rides at country shows for 10 shillings each.
-The entrepreneurial pair covered over 17,000 kilometres in just eight weeks.
-They then moved to the state’s south west, spending three weeks spanning another 19,000 kilometres.
+The entrepreneurial pair covered over 17,000 kilometres in just 8 weeks.
+They then moved to the state’s southwest, spending three weeks spanning another 19,000 kilometres.

-But Nancy didn’t stay still for long.
-In 1937 she embarked on a two-year world tour to promote the Dutch East Indies Airline (later KLM).
-On her way home from the United States she met an Englishman, Charles Walton.
+In 1937, after just a few years in Bourke, Nancy embarked on a two-year world tour to promote the Dutch East Indies Airline (later KLM).
+On her way home from the United States, she met an Englishman, Charles Walton.
 They married in 1939 in a ceremony at the Scots Church, Sydney.

-During World War II, Nancy actively recruited and trained women to support the Royal Australian Air Force in non-combat roles.
+During the Second World War, Nancy actively recruited and trained women to support the Royal Australian Air Force in non-combat roles.
 She founded the Australian Women Pilots’ Association in 1950, serving as its chair until 1955, and was also active in politics.

 She published her teenage diary as Born to Fly in 1960, and an autobiography My God, It’s A Woman! in 1990.
-The title was taken from the astonished words of an outback grazier, after she once landed her plane on his property.
+The title was taken from the astonished words of an outback grazier, on whose property she once landed her plane.

 Throughout her life, Nancy supported charities and helped those in need.
 In recognition, she received an Order of the British Empire (OBE) in 1966 and became an Officer of the Order of Australia in 1990.